Why choose Camp Montessori?

-Camp Montessori staff works together to provide a lively and interesting program in which their joy and enthusiasm about learning and living inspires and engages campers of all ages.
+Camp Montessori staff works together to provide a lively and engaging program to inspire campers of all ages.

 Camp programs are led by year-round WMS teachers, specialists, qualified college students and junior counselors (including many WMS and Camp Montessori alumni).
 All camp staff participate in continuous professional development and are committed to nurturing children in a caring and creative environment.
 Staff members pay close attention to social dynamics, coaching and supporting children as they learn to resolve conflicts and grow friendships.